Audrey-Hermans/blog/_pages/en/about.md

 Here’s what’s in my bundle:

 - my flute, to listen to my breath
-- a card deck, to read myself in the moment
-- a pencil, always ready to shape whatever inspiration shows up
+- and a pencil, always ready to shape whatever inspiration shows up

 [Meet me on the bundle page](/en/bundle/) — I’ll show you how I pack my bag to travel light, without leaving behind what truly matters.